schwark/smartthings-alarmcom/README.md

 Wait 10 minutes for the switches to show up in your Things
 ```

-One switch is created call '''Arm Away''' and one called '''Arm Stay'''
+* One switch is created call **Arm Away** and one called **Arm Stay**.
-Turning either of them on OR off will activate the corresponding Arm action
+* Turning either of them on OR off will activate the corresponding Arm action.
-For security purposes, Disarm does not have a switch
+* For security purposes, Disarm does not have a switch